NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

          ![](images/cors.png)

-    - Select Azure Cognitive Search resource: Select the search service used in the previous lab from the drop-down **(4)**.
+    - Select Azure AI Search  resource: Select the search service used in the previous lab from the drop-down **(4)**.

     - Enter the index name: Give an index name as **aoaiworkshop** **(5)**.